-11. PLAYER TRADES:

-If a manager desires to trade a player, all of the team managers must be given an equal opportunity to make a bid for the player to be traded.
-By a simple majority vote of the managers and the Draft Director, the fairest trade will be executed.
-All trades will be completed before the start of the season.

-12.INFIELD FLY:

-There will be no infield fly rule.

-13. OVERTHROWS:

-A ball overthrown into a dugout is a dead ball and results in the runner being awarded the base he is approaching and the next base.

-14. FALSE TAGS OR MISLEADING REMARKS:

-These are not allowed and constitute an obstruction to a runner.
-These may be verbal or physical and can result in impeding the progress of a runner by the fielder who neither has the ball, nor is about to receive the ball.
-A runner does not have to stop, but merely slow down when the fake tag or misleading comments is made.
-If this infraction occurs the umpires has the discretion to rule an obstruction has occurred.
+- 14. OVERTHROWS: A ball overthrown into a dugout is a dead ball and results in the runner being awarded the base he is approaching and the next base. - 15.
+FALSE TAGS: These are not allowed and constitute an obstruction to a runner.
+These may be verbal or physical and can result in impeding the progress of a runner by the fielder who neither has the ball, or is about to receive the ball.
+A runner does not have to stop and merely slowing down when the fake tag is attempted will result in an obstruction being called at the umpires discretion. - 16.
+TAG PLAYS: Tag plays should be avoided at all times.

-15. TAG PLAYS:

-Tag plays should be avoided at all times.
 They will be permitted when a fielder can easily tag the runner rather than touching the field base without causing harm, or a tag is the only option to getting the out.
 NO TAGS ARE ALLOWED AT HOME PLATE.
-Player safety remains the primary objective, and both offensive and defensive players are responsible for trying to avoid collisions in all circumstances.

-16. RUNDOWNS:

-Rundowns are generally not permitted, but there will be times when a runner realizes that he cannot reach the next base safely after committing himself having left the previous base.
+Player safety remains the primary objective, and both offensive and defensive players are responsible for trying to avoid collisions in all circumstances. - 17.
+RUNDOWNS: Rundowns are generally not permitted, but there will be times when a runner realizes that he cannot reach the next base safely after committing himself having left the previous base.
 Regardless of how far the runner has advanced from 1st or 2nd he may attempt to return to the previous base or continue to the next base.
 He can turn twice but will be automatically out on the third turn.
 In either case the runner is out if the fielder with the ball in his possession touches the base or tags the runner before the runner reaches the base he is headed to after he has made the 2nd turn.
 The runner must make a commitment to one base or the other.
-There is no "point of no return" between 1st and 2nd , or 2nd and 3rd as there is between home plate and 3rd base (20ft from home plate).

-17. FIVE RUN LIMIT AND MERCY RULE:

-There will be a maximum of 5 runs allowed by each team for the first five (5) complete innings.
-There is no limit on runs scored in the 6th inning of a six inning game.
-Should the game go into extra innings no team is limited to the number runs they may score.
-If the winning team is ahead by at least 10 runs, the losing team will at least have an opportunity to bat in the 5th inning before the mercy rule would go into effect.
-At that point if the winning team is ahead by at least 10 runs the game will be ended and the team leading by more than 10 runs will be declared the winner.
+There is no "point of no return" between 1st and 2nd, or 2nd and 3rd as there is between home plate and 3rd base (20ft from home plate). - 18.
+FIVE RUN LIMIT: There will be a maximum of 5 runs allowed by each team for the first five (5) complete innings.
+There is no limit on runs scored in the last (6th) inning unless the leading team is ahead by 10 or more runs. (limited to 5 runs) - 19.
+ABBREVIATED/SHORTENED GAMES: A game shall be considered a complete game if at the end of four and a half $(4\frac{1}{2})$ innings. : A. Rain play cannot continue due to weather or unsafe field conditions and the home team is ahead.
+B. Mercy: there will be no mercy rule ending a game before completing 6 innings. - 20.
+TIE GAMES: Tie score games will be played by adding innings until the tie is broken.
+Innings will begin with the last batter (making an out) of the prior inning starting out at 2nd base.

-18. ABBREVIATED/SHORTENED GAMES:

-A game shall be considered a complete game if at the end of four and a half ($4\frac{1}{2}$) innings: unsafe weather or field conditions exist and the home team is ahead.

-19. TIE GAMES:

-Tie score games will be played by adding innings until the tie is broken.
-Each extra Inning will begin with the last batter (making an out) of the prior inning starting out at 2nd base.
 The game will continue until the tie is broken and each team has had an equal number of at bat innings.

-20. APPEALS:

-ONLY team managers may initiate and request an appeal to an umpire on a questionable call, or on a field rules violation (ie. base running violations, etc).
-If either team disputes the umpires ruling, the two managers shall confer and agree on a final resolution of all disputed calls.
-If the managers are unable to resolve the conflict, the first disputed call would go in favor of the visiting team.
-The subsequent call that can not be resolved would go to the home team.
-The future unresolvable calls will be awarded in the alternating pattern.
-The umpires and/or team managers may consult with TCSSA Board members before making a ruling.
+21. APPEALS: ONLY team managers may initiate and request an appeal to an umpire on a questionable call, or on a field rules violation (ie. base running violations, etc).

+Umpires may confer with each other if they wish, and will have the final decision on any appeals.
+TCSSA Board members may be consulted by umpires and/or team managers only.